TaitoUnited/wordpress-template/README.md

 Deploy changes from dev to production:

 * Deploy taito and helm configuration changes: `taito vc env merge`
-* Migrate files and database manually or by using a migration plugin (support for automation coming later)
+* Migrate files and database manually or by using a migration plugin (support for automation coming later).

 Migrate changes from production to dev: